xavierleune/aerospike-client-php/README.md

     $ sudo make install

-Then edit the aerospike.ini file, which is usually in `/etc/php.d/`:
+Then edit the aerospike.ini file, which is usually in `/etc/php.d/` (or otherwise add this directive to php.ini):

     extension=aerospike.so